IBM/prompt-declaration-language/docs/README.md

 where the second `Hello` was produced by Granite.
 In general, PDL provides blocks for calling models, Python code, and makes it easy to compose them together with control structures (sequencing, conditions, loops).

-A similar example on WatsonX would look as follows:
+A similar example on watsonx would look as follows:

 ```yaml
 description: Hello world